timurrrr/RaceChronoDiyBleDevice/can_db/ft86_gen2.md

 For details on how to connect to the CAN bus, as well as more information on the information available on the CAN bus, see https://github.com/timurrrr/ft86/blob/main/can_bus/gen2.md

-Note: the gen2 CAN IDs require some code changes to this CAN bus reader project (such as different rate limiting parameters) that haven't been pushed to GitHub yet.
-Stay tuned!

 Special thanks to Ken Houseal for his early legwork on finding some of these data mappings!